 In the original Currie derivation, a constant factor of 2.71 was used.
 Since that time it has been shown and generally accepted that a constant factor of 3 is more appropriate (Multi Agency Radiation Survey & Site Investigation Manual, Aug.
 2000).
 However, it is acceptable to use a constant of 2.71 in situations where that factor is built into instrument software without an option to use 3.
-In that case, obtain permission from the DoD/DOE client and document the use of 2.71 in the Case Narrative or in procedures available to the client.
+In that case, obtain permission from the DoD/DOE client and document the use of 2.71 in the case narrative.